The festive season arrives gradually in our house.

 Any NOW it feels like Christmas.

-Although – if you’re wondering – Warnincks is actually made of egg yolks, with sugar, and brandy.
+Although – if you’re wondering – Warninks is actually made of egg yolks, with sugar, and brandy.
 It’s available at all good supermarkets and a good many convenience stores, too).

-A classic Snowball cocktail combines Warnincks with fresh lime and lemonade.
+A classic Snowball cocktail combines Warninks with fresh lime and lemonade.
 I’m not sure why it’s considered a Christmas classic – perhaps that creamy indulgence lends itself to the winter months?

 So if you were to ask me what Christmas looks like in our house – it’s Nat King Cole playing in the background, twinkling lights on a Christmas tree, and a wee glass of something indulgent waiting for me on the fireplace… how about you?